altomator/Image_Retrieval/README.md

 >ls IMG/*.jpg | python3 extract_colors.py

-This script generates a .csv data file and small image palette (one palette for each image).
-It can also detect the background color.
+This script generates a .csv data file and small image palette (one palette for each image) which may be displayed on top of the illustration.
+(The script can also detect the background color.)

+The CSV color data can then be imported:
+>perl toolbox.pl -importColors no_bckg/bckg

 ### C. Load